stjohnso98/Classifying-Electrons-using-Neural-Networks/README.md

 This work uses convolutional neural networks to classify electrons using their signature in the calorimeters.
 Data from CMS detector is used for this work.

 ## Electron Classification
 Electrons that are away from any hadronic activity (isolated) should be distinguished from those that are close to hadronic activity (non-isolated) .
 Better discrimination gives a better chance of observing new physics signals which mainly has isolated electrons in which case the non-isolated electrons forms the background.
+This work uses pattern of energy deposits in the calorimeters of the detector around the electron for classification.
+In the ideal case, isolated electrons is expected to have lesser amount of energy deposits around them compared to non-isolated electrons.
+But factors like pile-up (collisions at same buch-crossing) and bremsstrahlung radiation emitted by electron, makes patterns of both eletrons indistinguishable for humans.